When facility managers start their search, they often search for the wrong answer. Here are some common questions that

 How many LED watts does it take to replace a 1000 watt metal halide?

-Why does this matter?
+Does this matter?
 A lot more than you may think.
-Because it’s what matters when replacing old light systems.
+It’s what matters when replacing old light systems.

 100,000 lumens may seem bright.
 It is.
 Metal Halide bulbs have high initial output.
 They suffer from fast lumen depreciation.
 It is common for a metal halide bulb to have lost 50% of it’s lumens at half-life.

 L70 is a term for the number of hours before a bulb is performing at 70% of initial lumen output.
 For metal halide, 70% of its lumen output calculates to about 5000 hours.
 So, while the specs say 100,000 lumens, it won’t be 100,000 lumens for long.
 LED maintains its lumens much better.You will notice L70 times for LEDs are 50,000 and 100,000 hours, not 5,000 hours like it is for metal halide bulbs.

 Loss of Light due to Reflection

 LED light is directional.
 HID light sources are omni-directional and need reflectors to focus light.
 Any reflected lumen that bounces more than once is a lost lumen.
 Studies show that you can lose up to 30% of the effective lumens in the reflective process.

 If a metal halide bulb has 100,000 initial lumens, the loss associated to reflected lumen bounce is around 30,000 lumens.

 Quality of Lumens